elky84/DevIcons/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/elky84/DevIcons.svg)

 # DevIcons
-A collection of icons that can be used for various purposes
+A collection of Develop related icons that can be used for various purposes.

+Collect only square icon images.